 The Implant Files investigation discovered that fewer than 20 percent of the countries in the world had public data online permitting citizens to find medical device safety alerts and recalls.

 The initial November 25, 2018 data release included data from 11 countries.
+On December 19, 2018 more than 5,900 records from two more countries were added to the database.
 We intend to add data from more countries, flagging each update on the IMDD as it appears.

 The database allows users to explore events associated with the same product in different parts of the world.
 It covers not only implants, but a wide range of devices that have been recalled by manufacturers and reported to local authorities — everything from condoms and gloves to complex high-risk devices like pacemakers and defibrillators.